 The processing of any personal data may impose obligations to the individuals the data is related to, the data subjects.
 Some jurisdictions only recognize processing personal data as lawful if the data subject has provided express consent.
 Other jurisdictions require a legal obligation to process the data, and may not require consent.
 The processing of HR personal data has raised questions and court decisions in a few countries, and interpretations may vary based on data privacy and labor law requirements.
 The concept of employee consent has been increasingly criticized because there is doubt as to whether consent can be given freely in the subordinate employee/employer relationship.

-Consent is one of the core rights of data subjects under Korea’s Personal Information Protection Act (PIPA), and individuals have the right to choose whether to consent and elect the scope of the consent relating to the processing of their personal information.
+Consent is one of the core rights of data subjects under South Korea’s Personal Information Protection Act (PIPA), and individuals have the right to choose whether to consent and elect the scope of the consent relating to the processing of their personal information.
 Employers are allowed to collect personal information without consent in the following cases:

 - where allowed by law or where it’s inevitable in order to observe legal obligations (such as tax obligations);

 - where it’s inevitable so public institutions can perform their official duties;